Banco BRB MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns real-time balance for given account IDs, specifies the HTTP endpoint, and the parameter format.
-It differentiates from sibling tools like openfinance_list_accounts by focusing on balance retrieval.
+The description clearly states the tool returns real-time balance payload per account id, specifies the REST endpoint, and distinguishes it from sibling tools like openfinance_list_accounts and openfinance_get_accounts_detail by focusing on balances.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.